Speakers of Module 1

 Dr. Robert Kammel

 Robert Kammel studied technical physics at the Friedrich Schiller University Jena and the University of Barcelona, Spain.
 In his PhD, he focussed his research on topics of laser-material-interactions, medical laser physics and tailored femtosecond laser structuring for intraocular surgery.
 Today, he is working as research coordinator at Fraunhofer IOF and is responsible for a cross-institutional transfer-ecosystem called the "Center of Excellence in Photonics" and for developing national and international strategic cooperations with partners from science and industry.
+Robert Kammel is head of the "Strategy, Organization, Marketing" department.

 Dr. Reinhold Pabst